tianhu/bighole/README.md

 ## Miscellaneous

 Unfortunately WireGuard is UDP only, you cannot configure it run over TCP.
-If you want to setup a TCP tunnel, refer my another guide https://github.com/tianhu/bigwall.
+If you want to setup a TCP tunnel, refer to my another guide from https://github.com/tianhu/bigwall.